 Most airport metal detectors create an electromagnetic field and this reacts with metals that are or can be magnetic and set off the alarm if they are detected.

-Metal detectors will not be set off by titanium implants as it is a non-magnetic metal.
+Titanium implants will not set off metal detectors as it is a non-magnetic metal.

 My experience of flying with a metal implant